 citronella geranium has the reputation of being a drought-tolerant plant.
 They do not require much water when they are mature but while growing, they need to be watered regularly.
 At all times the top inch of the soil needs to be wet for the soil to have enough moisture to grow well.

-As with most plants pruning is important for the citronella geranium as well.
+As with most plants pruning is important for the citronella geranium as well. the previous section goes into details of how to prune citronella plant.
 You can keep them short to place indoors or bushier looking while placed outdoors.

 Once you have decided to grow citronella geranium you will need to look for ways to grow them better and ensure that the plant does not die on you.